gottlieb-unavco/simple-project/docs/Installation.md

 Especially when running the first time, there are many things that might need intervention.

-**django_archiver** startup error
+- **nginx 404**
+  - If you http://localhost:8200/example/ works but http://localhost:8080/example/ returns 404 errors, try restarting nginx
+- **example-archiver**
-: It may fail with an error like "Subscribed topic not available: example: Broker: Unknown topic or partition" : You need to send a message (to get the type into the topic) then restart this part
+  - It may fail with an error like "Subscribed topic not available: example: Broker: Unknown topic or partition"
+  - You need to send a message (to get the type into the topic) then restart this part
+- **broker**
+  - Sometimes fails saying that the broker id is bad
+  - Clear the `kafka-data` volume, or disconnect the broker from it